 The beginning of Edmund Bertram’s Diary was good.
 I think that Amanda Grange does a good job of portraying the Bertram family and their treatment of Fanny.
 Edmund’s love for Miss Crawford is convincing.
 Henry and Mary Crawford are charming, while still being suitably unprincipled.
 But, later in the book, Ms. Grange begins to hit some wrong notes.

 My first objection is minor.
 Ms. Grange makes Fanny into a “very creditable” artist.1 I tend to agree with Richard Jenkyns, who, in his book A Fine Brush on Ivory, says, “I suspect that Jane Austen may have been trying to test the limits, to see how far she could go.
 Deliberately she withdraws from her heroine most of the attractions that might compensate for her timidity: Fanny is made to have no interest in music or drawing; she says that she does not want to learn them.”2 What we are meant to admire about Fanny, I believe, is her beautiful mind and character.
 Here we are invited to admire her for her accomplishments.
 But, as I said, this is really a very small criticism.
 I have others that are not so slight.

-Edmund spills his guts to some complete strangers—a few of Tom’s dissolute friends, in fact.
-It takes place while Edmund is in London.
-When Tom tells some of his friends that his brother has a bet on a filly that will bring him twenty thousand pounds (referring to Mary Crawford), Edmund goes right along with it, instead of being absolutely disgusted by it as Austen’s Edmund would have been.4 Later on Edmund meets Tom with his “party of friends”.5
+Edmund spills his guts to some complete strangers — a few of Tom’s dissolute friends, in fact.
+The scene takes place while Edmund is in London.
+When Tom tells some of his friends that his brother has a bet on a filly that will bring him twenty thousand pounds (referring to Mary Crawford), Edmund goes right along with it, instead of being absolutely disgusted by it as Jane Austen’s Edmund would have been.4 Later on Edmund again meets Tom with his “party of friends”.5

 ‘So, how is the little filly?’ asked Langley.
 ‘Got her into harness yet?’